pajevic/OMPmodel/README.md

 ## Installation

-The current code can be used mainly as a script.
-Make sure you have numpy, scipy, and matplotlib installed, and that place ompsimulator.py and omputils.py in the same directory.
-Run test_runs.sh, which should produce the matching results to ones stored in results.
+The current code can be used simply as a script.
+Make sure you have numpy, scipy, and matplotlib installed, and that ompsimulator.py and omputils.py are placed in the same directory.
+Run test_runs.sh, which should produce the matching results to the ones already stored in results (with orig-results suffix).

 ## Generating the scripts and simulation data/results